marcvernet31/graphql-template/README.md

 ### GraphQL Template

-Template to create fast a graphql server (Apollo) connected with mongoDB.
-Assumes a collection called `template` on mongoDB.
+Template to create fast a graphql server (Apollo) connected with mongoDB with a layer of user authentication Assumes a collection called `template` on mongoDB.

 dependencies: `apollo-server`,  `graphql`,  `mongoose`

-The objects created are posts with a text body and a creation timestamp.
+User profiles can be registered and loged-in, the context of the current user logged-in is needed in order to create a post.
+Example of how to generate and handle auth-tokens.

 Supported actions:

 ````

 Query {
   getPosts{
     id